nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/error-handling.md

 ...
     public void handleEvent(Event event) {
         ...
-        throw new NuxeoClientException("there is a conflict!", 409);
+        throw new NuxeoException("there is a conflict!", 409);
     }
 ...
 ```